New Faculty Retreat FAQ

 What happens at the New Faculty Retreat?

-During our week of travel we will share many rich discussions, participate in special excursions and meals, experience the city and some surrounding areas, and get to know one another better.
+During our week of travel we share many rich discussions, participate in special excursions and meals, experience the city and some surrounding areas, and get to know one another better.
 Faculty participate in several seminar sessions throughout the week.
 The seminar sessions take place most days in the morning hours and consist of a variety of discussions and activities about vocation and the faculty enterprise.
 There will be required readings for these sessions (typically the equivalent of two or three books).
 Faculty also write out their personal vocational journey in essay format and share their story at the retreat.
-In addition, we ask faculty to participate in our ongoing research on the new faculty retreat, which consists of providing your vocational journey essay to our research team (it will be kept confidential) and completing three brief anonymous surveys.
-The first of these surveys should be completed along with your RSVP if you are or might attend the retreat.
-It can be found in your invitation email.
+In addition, we ask faculty to participate in our ongoing research on the new faculty retreat, which consists of providing your vocational journey essay to our research team (it will be kept confidential).

 Spouses are encouraged to attend two of these sessions (the first and final sessions) and will have special outings on other mornings.
 Participants are also welcomed to attend a brief morning worship on most mornings.
 Spouses may also do the readings, however these are not required for spouses.

 For the Buenos Aires retreat, field trips might consist of a city tour; a trip to an estancia (ranch); a tango dinner show and/or participation in mass at the Metropolitan Cathedral.
-For the Lausanne retreat, field trips might consist of a city tour; tour of Geneva; a lake boat trip and trip to a castle.
+For the Switzerland retreat, field trips might consist of a tour of Lausanne and Geneva; a lake boat trip and trip to a castle.

 Is there a cost to attend the New Faculty Retreat?

 No. All expenses for group airfare (economy class), meals, ground transportation, lodging and planned field trips during the dates of the retreat are covered by the Center for Faith and Learning for you and your spouse (if applicable).
 If you hope to extend your stay for more travel, any extra costs will be your responsibility at the time of booking the flight.